 Two tools I have played around with that CAN do this are RightMessage and Convertflow.
 Both very powerful tools in their own.
 You can read my review and comparison of these two tools here.

-We're in the early days of ConvertBox, but it is already quite powerful.
+It is quite powerful.
 Not only that, but the pricing is really, REALLY attractive right now.
 You can still buy ConvertBox with lifetime pricing.
 This means no recurring, monthly billing.

 But, is ConvertBox a good solution?
 What are the missing features?